olivetom/bertelsmann/README.md

 From now on, precede commands with pipenv run to make sure they use the correct environment.

+If dependencies are needed please run pipenv install <libname>

 4. Kick off a command
 Before you get started, please run a command that will confirm everything is all right.